I used to buy the tub. Then I made this in 15 minutes.

 Cut the cucumber.

 A large food processor with a grating attachment and S-blade is the best tool for this job.
-If you don’t have one, a box grater works too—or finely chop the cucumber for bigger bites.
+If you don’t have one, a box grater works too, or finely chop the cucumber if you want bigger bites.

 Wash the cucumber and peel it if you prefer, though keeping the skin adds color and texture.
-Trim the ends, then slice it lengthwise and into quarters so it fits easily into the food processor.
+Trim the ends, slice it lengthwise, then cut into quarters so it fits easily into the food processor’s feed tube.

 Grate the cucumber.

-Grate ½ to ¾ of an English cucumber using a food processor with a grating attachment or a box grater until you have about 1 cup.
+Grate ½ to ¾ of an English cucumber using the food processor’s grating attachment (or a box grater) until you have about 1 cup.

-Let it rest for 5–10 minutes to release excess moisture, then wrap it in a cheesecloth or thin towel and squeeze out the liquid.
+Let it rest 5 to 10 minutes to release the moisture, then wrap it in cheesecloth or a thin towel and squeeze out as much liquid as possible.
 You should end up with about ½ cup of packed, drained cucumber.

 Combine the ingredients.

-Add cucumber, yogurt, garlic, lemon juice, olive oil, dill, and salt to the bowl of a large food processor.
-Use the S-blade for this step
+Swap to the S-blade and add the cucumber, yogurt, garlic, lemon juice, olive oil, dill, and salt to the bowl.

 FAQs